Note, this article is not finished! You can help by editing this doc page.

 }

-This is the simplest version of a loop in C++.
-You will learn more about their types in the following sections.
+This is the simplest version of a loop in C++, but there are other types of loops that we'll cover in this lesson.

 for